JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 Is EWR (Newark Airport) the closest airport to the Manhattan cruise terminal?

-Kind of.
+It’s kind of a tie.
 Newark Airport and LaGuardia are sort of a tie game depending on when your train comes, or how bad traffic is.

 In a perfect world: